agentrickard/domain/README.txt

       Set the domain to use https instead of http by passing 1.
 Default is 0.
       --weight=X
       Set the weight of the domain to an integer value.
 Default is 0.
+      --is_default=1/0
+      Set the domain as the default domain.

     Sample command: